benmvp/slides/2020/tsconf/react.md

   * You "know" it works, but TS is complaining
   * This is definitely going to happen
   * Remember with TS you're signing up for it to make your code strict
-- But I want you to keep this thought from Jared in mind
+- But I want you to keep in mind this thought from Jared from 3 years ago at ReactConf
-  * Maybe if it's really hard to type check, the code itself is hard to understand
+  * Maybe if your code really hard to type check, the code itself is hard to understand

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->